niuware/niuware.github.io/quick-docs.md

 If you send a request with an invalid CSRF Token to a CSRF protected route, then the framework will render an `HTTP 403 response`.

+Note that by default, all POST and DELETE requests within the Application Admin space will be CSRF validated.
+If you additionally need a CSRF validation for GET requests in this applicacion space, add the `require => ['csrf']` attribute to the route.

-If you want to implement the check manually in your controller you can either use the `hasValidCsrf` method of the `HttpRequest` core class which checks the application CSRF token with the recieved `csrf_token` parameter (for example when using the previos `csrfToken` function in your Twig template):
+If you want to implement the validation manually within your controller, you can either use the `hasValidCsrf` method of the `HttpRequest` core class which validated the application CSRF token with the recieved `csrf_token` parameter (for example when using the previos `csrfToken` function in your Twig template):

 {% highlight php %}
 [App/Controllers/MyController.php]